 Taos has always held a fond place in my heart.
 There’s something so special about its many micro climates, of vast horizons over the sage spotted mesa, the white cotton candy-like clouds painting shadows and light across the expansive views, the cold mountain streams tracing pathways through the aspens.
 It takes my breath away every time.

 My dear friend and I have been making annual trips to Taos for the last four years.
 During an afternoon hike down to the hot springs in the gorge, we had the vision of bringing a group of women out to the lands where we each had found our own peace, clarity and connection.
-Combining her work as a yoga and energetics teacher/flower essence therapist and mine in ayurveda, yoga and nourishment, we launched Alchemy of Spirit Retreats.
-Now our second year in Taos, each retreat takes you through a journey of the chakras using food, breath, movement, sound and ceremony.
+Combining her work as a yoga and energetics teacher/flower essence therapist and mine in ayurveda, yoga and nourishment, we created Alchemy of Spirit Retreats together.
+Now our second year hosting a retreat in Taos, this retreat was centered around an experience of the chakras, each day building upon the next in experiences.
 We ate meals outside under the apple orchards and willow trees, took our guests on adventures to the mountains and meditated each morning with the sunrise over the mesa.

 The menu for our Taos retreat was designed to incorporate locally-grown food and regionally-inspired flavors.
 As a fully plant-based menu, it was a fun challenge to create balanced meals using Ayurvedic principles with the rich cultural food history of the region.
 Corn – think posole and atole – is a big ingredient with strong roots in New Mexican cooking.
 We were lucky to find Taos Family Farms, a new company that celebrates the beauty of native, heirloom non-gmo blue and yellow corn, was located just a field’s walk away from our retreat home.
 We couldn’t more local than that!
 We met owners, David Frazer and Jason Seck, at the farmer’s market and learned about the mission behind this small, sustainable agriculture initiative.